The Scrum At Scale® Guide

-- maximize the flow of completed and quality-tested work
+- Maximize the flow of completed work that meets the Definition of Done

 The Scrum of Scrums (SoS)

-A Scrum of Scrums operates as if it were a Scrum Team, satisfying the Team Process component with scaled versions of the Scrum roles, events, and artifacts.
-While the Scrum Guide defines the optimal team size as being 3 to 9 people, Harvard research4 has determined that optimal team size is 4.6 people (on average), therefore the optimal number of teams in a Scrum of Scrums is 4 or 5.
+A Scrum of Scrums operates as if it were a Scrum Team, satisfying the Team Process component with scaled versions of the Scrum accountabilities, events, and artifacts.
+While the Scrum Guide defines the optimal team size as being fewer than 10 people, Harvard research has determined that optimal team size is 4.6 people (on average).
+Therefore, the optimal number of teams in a Scrum of Scrums is 4 or 5.

 As a dynamic group, the teams composing the Scrum of Scrums are responsible for a fully integrated set of potentially shippable increments of product at the end of every Sprint.
 Optimally, they carry out all of the functions required to release value directly to customers.

 NOTE: In the above and following diagrams, light-grey outlined pentagons represent a team.
 Where applicable, we have chosen to represent the SM & PO as smaller pentagons.
 These diagrams are meant to be examples only, as each organizational diagram may differ greatly.

 Depending upon the size of an implementation, more than one Scrum of Scrums may be needed to deliver a complex product.
 In such cases, a Scrum of Scrum of Scrums (SoSoS) can be created out of multiple Scrums of Scrums.
 Each of these will have scaled versions of each Scrum of Scrums’ roles, artifacts, and events.